ArctosDB/documentation-wiki/_documentation/parts.markdown

 `Coll_Object .
 Lot_Count NUMBER(22) not null`

-A **Lot Count** is an integer that enumberates how many similar items comprise a part.
+A **Lot Count** is an integer that enumerates how many similar items comprise a part.
 The value is frequently one (1), but collections of fish and invertebrates usually assign a single catalog number to all of the individual organisms of one species from one collecting event.